-The majority of the shipping rates at USPS are determined based on the weight and destination of the package.
-For packages weighing below 1lb, the starting rate is $2.74, if you select the First-Class Package Service offered by USPS.
-If the package weighs more than one pound, select the USPS Priority Mail, starting at $7.02.
-Packages weighing up to 70 pounds are accepted by USPS.
+Most shipping rates at USPS are determined based on the weight and destination of the package.
+For packages weighing below 1lb, the starting rate is $2.74 if you select the First-Class Package Service offered by USPS.
+If the package weighs more than one pound, like the USPS Priority Mail, starting at $7.02.
+Parcels weighing up to 70 pounds are accepted by USPS.

 7.4) What is the largest size box for priority mail?

-The largest box branded by USPS Priority Mail is the USPS Flat Rate Box which measures 12- ¼ (length) X 12 - ¼ (width) X 8-½ (height), all in inches, and can carry up to 70 pounds.
-However, if you need to ship large items, you will have to use your packaging.
+The giant box branded by USPS Priority Mail is the USPS Flat Rate Box which measures 12- ¼ (length) X 12 - ¼ (width) X 8-½ (height), all in inches, and can carry up to 70 pounds.
+However, if you need to ship large items, you must use your packaging.
 USPS services are available for boxes up to 108 inches in both length and width.